Understanding Distributed Consensus with Raft

 Kasun Indrasiri

-Sr. Program Manager at Microsoft Azure Messaging Services, O’Reilly Author of gRPC & Cloud Native Patterns, Ex-Architect & PM WSO2 ESB/EI, Speaker @KubeCon
+Sr. Product Manager at Confluent, Ex-Product Manager of Azure Event Hubs, O’Reilly Author of gRPC & Cloud Native Patterns, Speaker @KubeCon